 Children aged 6 and under visit for free

 MILL HERITAGE TOURS – Sundays – Discover Historic Yates Mill, a place of business, community and exciting local history!
-Watch a brief video then explore the inner workings of the mill and witness the power of water as it turns the milling machinery.
+Watch a brief video then explore the inner workings of the mill itself.

 - Every Sunday from March through November, except on corn-grinding weekends.

 - A single, hour-long tour